pinhobrunodev/many-to-many-custom-third-table/README.md

-# Example of JSON Output
+# Example of ORDER JSON Output